leodarkseid/bat-algorithm/README.md

 This repository provides a Python implementation of the **Bat Algorithm**, a nature-inspired metaheuristic for global optimization problems.
 Originally introduced by Xin-She Yang in 2010, the algorithm mimics the echolocation behavior of microbats to navigate the search space and find optimal or near-optimal solutions.

+This implementation also includes a variant proposed by **Tawhid and Dsouza (2018)**, which introduces specific parameter settings and enhancements aimed at improving convergence behavior and performance on benchmark problems.

 ---

 ## 📖 Overview